sbrl/simple-dash/README.md

 Try the Demo here: https://swagielka.github.io/simple-dash/

 A simple, fully responsive Dashboard to forward to the services of your choice!
 Ideal for Desktop and mobile usage!
-Add all of your services, whether you host them yourself or not and display them as neat Icons from the FontAwesome libary. simple-dash is made to be as simple and minimalistic as possible.
+Add all of your services, whether you host them yourself or not and display them as neat Icons from the Font Awesome library. simple-dash is made to be as simple and minimalistic as possible.
 (The goal was to create a dashboard even my mom could use!) :)
 Based on: https://github.com/thetomester13/homepage